-d) Services provided without charge by other government departments:
+c) Services provided without charge by other government departments:

-Amounts for services provided without charge by other government departments are recorded as operating expenses by the Agency.
+Amounts for services provided without charge by other government departments are recorded as operating expenses based on estimates provided by other government departments.
+The total amount is collected by the Agency and remitted to the Consolidated Revenue Fund.

-e) Receivables:
+d) Receivables: